Harvest time in Tasmania's Huon Valley

 So the lily was cultivated, first in or near Persia at least 5,000 years – and possibly 50,000 – ago, then in Greece and India and Spain and England and Italy and, in very recent years, in Australia and New Zealand.

 The stigmata are known as saffron and saffron has come to be valued.
 It is still the most expensive of spices, more costly than gold.
 It has been traded, spread to new lands, sought by pirates as it was shipped west to Europe, and quarreled over to the point of war (the Saffron War of the 14th Century, fought over a hijacked shipment).
 There are stories of corruption in its trading, of adulteration with cheaper look-alike plants, and of punishment, indeed execution, of corrupt traders.

 And, critical to this company, it has come to be tested scientifically as a medicine.
-This testing has included measurement of its anti-oxidant properties (it is weight-for-weight the powerful anti-oxidant plant known), of its ability to mitigate cancer, slow degenerative diseases of the nervous system; and analysis of its bioactive molecules.
+This testing has included measurement of its anti-oxidant properties (it is weight-for-weight the powerful anti-oxidant plant known) and analysis of its bioactive molecules.
 The International Standards Organisation in Geneva has published tests and standards, to allow the grading of saffron by quality.

 Two developments in the story of saffron have taken place in the last two decades.
 First, rigorous scientific analysis of the tissue-protective properties of saffron has begun, and is expanding rapidly.
 Second, clinical trials of saffron and its components have begun to be reported, seeking to bring saffron into modern medicine.